 In this types of clutches, helical or diaphragm springs are used to exert a pressure force on the pressure plate to engage the clutch.
 These springs are situated between pressure plate and the cover.
 These springs are inserted into compact position into the clutch.
 So when it is free to move between these two members, it tends to expand.
 So it exert a pressure force on the pressure plate thus it brings the clutch in engage position.

 2. Centrifugal clutch:

-As the name in the centrifugal clutch, centrifugal force is used to engage the clutch.
+As the name implies, in the centrifugal clutch, centrifugal force is used to engage the clutch.
 This type of clutch does not require any clutch pedal for operating the clutch.
-The clutch is operated automatically depending upon engine speed.
+The clutch is operated automatically depending upon the engine speed.
 It consist a weight pivoted on the fix member of clutch.
 When the engine speed increase the weight fly of due to the centrifugal force, operating the bell crank lever, which press the pressure plate.
 This makes the clutch engage.

 3. Semi-centrifugal clutch:

 One big problem occur in centrifugal clutch is that they work sufficient enough at higher speeds but at lower speed they don’t do their work sufficiently.
 So the need of another type of clutch occurs, which can work at higher speed as well as at lower speed.
 This type of clutch is known as semi-centrifugal clutch.
 This type of clutch uses centrifugal force as well as spring force for keeping it in engaged position.
 The springs are designed to transmit the torque at normal speed, while the centrifugal force assists in torque transmission at higher speeds.

 4. Electro-magnetic clutch: